mgraupe/CalciumBasedPlasticityModel/README.md

 into a change in synaptic strength considering the initial distribution of synapses and the ratio of synaptic strength between the UP and the DOWN state.
 * The basic results are plotted.

-The essence of the model is captures by the below animation.
+The essence of the model is captured by the below animation.
 Pre- and postsynatpic spikes induce calcium transients.
 Whenever the compound calcium trace crosses depression and/or potentiation threshold, the synaptic weight is decreased or increased.

 <img src="ca-based-model_STDP.gif" width="700px" />